CGLemon/Sayuri/bash/README.md

 ## Note

 Use the default setting in the bash directory.
-The network will approach strong amateur level in 1 ~ 2 weeks on 19x19 with the RTX 2070s computer.
+The network will reach strong amateur level in 1 ~ 2 weeks on 19x19 with the RTX 2070s computer.

 ## Simple Usage